ExplicITConsulting/set-outlooksignatures.com/team.md

                 </div>
                 </div>
                 <div class="content">
-                    <p>Markus specializes in bridging the gap between strategy and execution, leveraging over two decades of experience to deliver impactful solutions and drive digital transformation.
-As a trusted advisor, he aligns IT and business strategy for top-tier firms, providing expert consultancy and leading project portfolios.
-He is also the founder of ExplicIT Consulting and the original developer of Set-OutlookSignatures.</p>
+                    <p>Markus aligns IT and business strategy for top-tier firms, providing expert consultancy and leading project portfolios.
+He is the original developer of Set-OutlookSignatures.</p>
                 </div>
             </div>
         </div>